DaxLynch/MultiClassMedDataPredictor/README.md

 I completed this for my CS 472 course on AI.
 In this project I implement a classifier network and perform lots of tests to optimize hyperparameters.
+I made a lot of graphs showing how training progresses due to variations in hyperparameters.